iN1k1/ce-vae-underwater-image-enhancement/README.md

 ![Teaser Image](assets/teaser.png)

-This repository contains the code accompanying the scientific paper "Capsule Enhanced Variational AutoEncoder for Underwater Image Reconstruction" by Rita Pucci and Niki Martinel.
+This repository contains the code accompanying the scientific paper "Capsule Enhanced Variational AutoEncoder for Underwater Image Enhancement" by Rita Pucci and Niki Martinel.
 The paper is available on [arXiv](https://arxiv.org/abs/2406.01294).

 ## Description